Disability Services Incoming Student & Prospective Student Information

 I think I may need accommodations due to a disability.
 Do I register with the Office of Disability Services once admitted and register for classes?*

 Yes.
-Complete the Student Intake Form and Confidentiality Agreement.
-We prefer to receive this information as soon as possible and with at least a minimum of ten business days to review the documents.
+Complete the Student Intake Consent Form We prefer to receive this information as soon as possible and with at least a minimum of ten business days to review the documents.
 A student won’t be fully registered until a consultation appointment with ODS takes place.

 What does my doctor or health care provider need to do?